tbembersimeao/redcap-external-modules/docs/official-documentation.md

    }
 }
 ```
-**Disabling authentication in plugins:** If a plugin page should not enforce REDCap's authentication but instead should be publicly viewable to the web, in the config.json file you need to 1) **append `&NOAUTH` to the URL in the `links` setting**, and then 2) **add the plugin file name to the `no-auth-pages` setting**, as seen below.
+**Disabling authentication in plugins:** If a plugin page should not enforce REDCap's authentication but instead should be publicly viewable to the web, then in the config.json file you need to 1) **append `&NOAUTH` to the URL in the `links` setting**, and then 2) **add the plugin file name to the `no-auth-pages` setting**, as seen below.
 Once those are set, all URLs built using `getUrl()` will automatically append *&NOAUTH* to the plugin URL, and when someone accesses the plugin page, it will know not to enforce authentication because of the *no-auth-pages* setting.
 Otherwise, External Modules will enforce REDCap authentication by default.

 ``` json
 {